legout/yfin/README.md

 **Note** The library should work fine without using random proxies, but the number of requests is limited to ~1000/h.
 Using random proxies might be illegal.

-You can set random-proxy=True in any of the scraping functions.
+You can set `random-proxy=True` in any of the yFin functions.
 By default this uses free proxies*.
 In my experience, these proxies are not reliable, but maybe you are lucky.

 ### Webshare.io proxies
 I am using proxies from [webshare.io](https://www.webshare.io/).
 I am very happy with their service and the pricing.
 If you wanna use their service too, sign up (use the [this link](https://www.webshare.io/?referral_code=upb7xtsy39kl) if you wanna support my work) and choose a plan that fits your needs.
 In the next step, go to Dashboard -> Proxy -> List -> Download and copy the download link.
-Set this download link as an environment variable `WEBSHARE_PROXIES_URL`  before importing any yfin function.
+Set this download link as an environment variable `WEBSHARE_PROXIES_URL`  before importing any yFin function.

 *Export WEBSHARE_PROXIES_URL in your linux shell*
 ```